Spencerooni/Spencerooni.github.io/_posts/2015-07-12-authenticating-and-authorizing-users-from-active-directory-in-asp.net.markdown

 }
 {% endhighlight c# %}

 But adding this <code>[AllowAnonymous]</code> attribute didn't work.
 The role check in <code>web.config</code> seems to override the ability to allow anonymous access to some parts of the application.
 Basically, <b>an application wide role check in <code>web.config</code> mixed with allowing anonymous access via attributes doesn't work</b>.
-My solution was to remove the role check from config and instead add the <code>AnonymousAttribute</code> application wide when the app starts in FilterConfig.cs.
+My solution was to remove all role checks from config and instead add the basic authorisation check in code when the app starts, so it would be applied application wide.
+In doing this, any usages of <code>[AllowAnonymous]</code> are honoured.

 App_Start/FilterConfig.cs

 {% highlight c# %}
+public static class FilterConfig
+{
+    public static void RegisterGlobalFilters(GlobalFilterCollection filters)
+    {
+        if (filters == null)
+        {
+            throw new ArgumentNullException("filters");
+        }

+        filters.Add(new HandleErrorAttribute());

         var authorizeAttribute = new AuthorizeAttribute
         {
             Roles = "domainXXX\GroupXXX" // Role = group in Active Directory
         };

+        filters.Add(authorizeAttribute);
+    }
+}

 filters.Add(authorizeAttribute);
 {% endhighlight c# %}